octaviospain/TimecodeString/README.md

 [![license](https://img.shields.io/badge/license-apache%202-brightgreen.svg)](https://github.com/octaviospain/TimecodeString/blob/master/LICENSE.txt)

 Library that converts between frame counts and a [timecode](https://en.wikipedia.org/wiki/SMPTE_timecode) string representation.
-The library supports multiple frame rates including 25fps and DF30 (29.97fps).
+The library supports multiple frame rates including such as 24fps, 25fps, 30fps and DF30 (29.97fps).

-# Usage
+## Usage
 You can use the TimecodeString library by two ways:

 1. Instantiating the `TimecodeString.java` class in your java project